LySabrina/Shopping-Cart/frontend/README.md

 - <App> already had <ShopContext> so when we switched, the ShopContext disappears with it
 - Hence, we needed to add the shopcontext to the Checkout, which is consider its own page now - separate from App

+Issue Now:
+- App Page has its own cart items
+- Checkout Page has its own cart items

+Then I researched online about sharing providers among sibiling components.
+My approach was wrong, I need to move the ShopProvider to the nearest ancestor which is the <main.jsx>, root.

+Once I did that, now both App and Checkout share the same cart items

 #### isLoading and PaymentElement

 If isLoading is true, then the PaymentForm disappears from the HTML document and Stripe can not process the payment.